 Motor vehicle titling and registration is handled through your local county treasurer’s office.
 See below for all applicable license fees.
 These fees must be paid to the county treasurer.
 An Application for Motor Vehicle Title & Registration must be signed by the record owner(s) or by an authorized agent for the record owner(s).
 A Power of Attorney document must be attached to verify the appointment if the application is signed by an authorized agent.

 Car, Truck & Van Fees

-Interest and Penalty fees are assessed against the 4% motor vehicle excise tax and 4% mobile/manufactured home initial registration fee.
+Interest fees and penalty fees are assessed against the 4% motor vehicle excise tax fee and 4% mobile/manufactured home initial registration fee.
 All fees are assessed from purchase date regardless of when an applicant applies for title and registration.
-Interest on the tax owed for each month or part thereof for which the tax payment is late is assessed at the rate of 1-1/4% or $5, whichever is greater, for the first month; and 1-1/4% per month thereafter on any application made after 45 days from the date of purchase.
-A one-time penalty equal to 10% of the tax or $10, whichever is greater, is automatically applied against any application made after 60 days from the purchase date.
+Interest on the tax owed for each month or part thereof for which the tax payment is late is assessed at the rate of 1-1/4% or $5 fee, whichever is greater, for the first month; and 1-1/4% per month thereafter on any application made after 45 days from the date of purchase.
+A one-time penalty fee equal to 10% of the tax or $10 fee, whichever is greater, is automatically applied against any application made after 60 days from the purchase date.
 Learn more about Non Commercial License Fees (PDF) or Gross Weight License Fees (PDF).

 Maximum fine of $50.

 License plates are issued based on the first letter of your last name which then correlates to a particular month.
 For example, someone with the last name starting with a "J" will be required to renew their plates in March of each year.
 These fees vary based on the weight and year of the vehicle.

 4% of purchase price on all motor vehicles

 This license permit allows non-commercial short-term operation of a vehicle.
 The permit can be purchased from a county treasurer for a period of 5 to 15 consecutive days.